medic/cht-docs/content/en/apps/guides/security/securely-onboarding-users-at-scale.md

 ---

 {{% pageinfo %}}
-This document shows how to achieve a high level of security for a CHT deployment.
+This document shows how to achieve a high level of credential management security for a CHT deployment.
 Implementers need to know when ease of use is more important than a more secure system.
 By reading this document you should be able to know when to make the "more secure" vs "easier to use" trade off.

 No system is perfectly secure - be prepared to remediate a security breach!
 {{% /pageinfo %}}